A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 “What to do in case of Auger fire or Backburn in Pellet Grill”

 I suppose the best solution is to put the fire out.
-Be sure to keep a fire extinguisher nearby in case the auger tube or pellet in the hopper catches on fire.
-Here is a complete list of fire extinguishers you can get for grill fire.
+Be sure to keep a fire extinguisher nearby if the auger tube or pellet in the hopper catches on fire.
+Here is a complete list of fire extinguishers you can get for grill fires.

 I’m sure a CO2 extinguisher would be just as good.
 The most important thing is you don’t want a fire extinguisher that is going to leave residue behind.
 Here is How to Clean Grill After Using Fire Extinguisher?
 A Step-by-Step Guide